Taut-Line Buzzers with Periodic Forcing: Experimental Demonstration

 We now similarly follow Ref.~\cite{TautLineDamped} in order to characterize damped oscillations in the absence of forcing.
 In particular, the buzzer is set to a large twist angle and allowed to spin without forcing until the oscillations naturally cease.
 We record the vertical position of the hanging mass versus time and report it in Figure~\ref{fig_damping}.
 From this we directly measure the period from the time between alternate peaks, giving a natural frequency $\Omega_o = 0.71 \pm 0.01$~rad/s similar to the predicted value 0.65~rad/s from Eq.~(\ref{Omega}).

 Next we fit the peaks of the damped oscillations to an exponential envelope of the form $y \propto \exp(-\Omega_o t/Q)$.
 This fit gives the quality factor as $Q=5.9\pm 0.1$.
 In turn, Eq.~(\ref{Qfactor}) then gives an effective string viscosity of $\eta_s = 3.47 \times 10^{9} ~\mathrm{g/(cm \cdot s)}$.
-This is $75\times$ greater than that of the Nylon rattail cord used in Ref.~\cite{TautLineDamped}.
+This is $75\times$ greater than that of the single-stranded Nylon rattail cord used in Ref.~\cite{TautLineDamped}.
 Visual inspection reveals an accumulation of damage over the course of use, per photos in Fig.~\ref{fig:StringDamage}.
 The strings, initially green, lose much of their hue and green flecks can be found on top of the force plate.
 Additionally, a looser single-strand braid structure and small broken filaments extending radially outward from the surface can be seen in the image.
 It is unclear whether this damage is due to gradual plastic failure (strings can be broken by over-twisting) or to rubbing between fibers or between strands.
+Damage accumulation did not noticeably affect behavior, but can be expected to eventually lead to failure.
+Since no such damage was ever noticed with the use of Nylon rattail strings in Ref.~\cite{TautLineDamped}, that type of line seems better suited for applications.

+As a final note on characterizing the setup, we note that $4Mr^2=360$~g$\cdot$cm$^2$ is small compared to $I=2780$~g$\cdot$cm$^2$.
+Therefore, according to the criteria developed in Ref.~\cite{TautLineDamped}, the translational kinetic energy of the hanging mass may be neglected in the equation of motion even at the highest twist angles and speeds.